MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 1. Once the test user is created, browse to **Identity** > **Applications** > **Enterprise Applications**.
 1. Select the SAP Cloud Identity Services application.
 1. Select **Users and groups** and then select **Add user/group**.
-1. In the **Users and groups** , select **None Selected**, and in text box, type the user principal name of the test user just created.
+1. In the **Users and groups** , select **None Selected**, and in text box, type the user principal name of the test user.
 1. Select **Select**, and then **Assign**.
 1. Select **Provisioning** and then select **Provision on demand**.
-1. In the **Select a user or group** text box, type the user principal name of the test user just created.
+1. In the **Select a user or group** text box, type the user principal name of the test user .
 1. Click **Provision**.
 1. Wait for the provisioning to complete.
 If successful, you will see the message ``Modified attributes (successful)`.

 You can also optionally verify what Microsoft Entra will provision when a user goes out of scope of the application.